 Frequently Asked Questions

-Yes, this soup freezes well.
-Let it cool completely before transferring it to an airtight container for up to 3 months.
-When reheating, feel free to add some water if needed.
+Yes, this soup freezes really well.
+Let it cool completely, then store it in airtight containers or freezer bags for up to 3 months.
+When reheating, add a splash of broth or water since the lentils will have absorbed more liquid.

 - German Potato Soup